 Non-alcohol related fatty liver disease isn’t life-threatening by itself.
 You may live the rest of your natural life without having any complications from it.
 It becomes more complicated for a small percentage of people when it turns to steatohepatitis (NASH), and especially when NASH progresses to cirrhosis.
 Research suggests that NAFLD overall may lower life expectancy by four years.

 What kind of diet is recommended for non-alcohol related fatty liver disease?

 Healthcare providers recommend a diet low in saturated fats and rich in unsaturated fats, (especially omega-3s), which help balance cholesterol, blood sugar and blood pressure.
 The Mediterranean diet is a good example.
 They also suggest avoiding sugar and keeping your glycemic index low.
 Replace sweets, processed foods and white bread products with whole fruits, vegetables and grains.

 A note from Cleveland Clinic

-Non-alcoholic fatty liver disease is increasingly common around the world, especially in Western developed countries where obesity, diabetes and other metabolic disorders have also been on the rise.
-While many factors might be at play, a common factor among these diseases is often an unhealthy diet and sedentary lifestyle.
+Non-alcohol related fatty liver disease is increasingly common around the world, especially in Western developed countries where obesity, diabetes and other metabolic disorders have also been on the rise.
+While many factors might be at play, a common factor among these diseases is often an unhealthy diet and a sedentary lifestyle.
 Fortunately, these things are in our power to change.
-By doing so, you can reduce the risk and even reverse the course of non-alcoholic fatty liver disease.
+By doing so, you can reduce the risk and even reverse the course of non-alcohol related fatty liver disease.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy